When To Trust Your Gut Instinct (& When To Ignore It)

-"Instinct is when physiological signals change quickly in response to different stimuli, with or without the conscious awareness of the properties of those stimuli," says Sarah Garfinkel, a professor and cognitive neuroscientist based at University College London.
+"Instinct is when physiological signals change quickly in response to different stimuli, with or without the conscious awareness of the properties of those stimuli," says Professor Sarah Garfinkel, a cognitive neuroscientist based at University College London.
 "A capacity to tap into and be guided by those signals gives us a route to gut instinct, which bypasses higher-order awareness mechanisms that don’t yet have access to that information."
-In other words: "Sometimes the body knows before the mind does," she says.
+In other words: "Sometimes the body knows before the mind does."

 Advertisement